 So I returned to my most trusted source, my grandmother, always willing to share her knowledge and wisdom.

 And lo and behold, an apparent trip in my pantry is all I required to get the materials I needed to clean the mess.

 Ingredients and the process…

-For this method all you need is lemons, couple of spoonful of baking soda, pieces of lean cloth and water.
+For this method, all you need is lemons, a couple of spoonful of baking soda, pieces of lean cloth and water.

 First of all, remove the bird from its cage and relocate it in another cage or leave it free to fly in the room.
-Be sure to close all windows though (O:
+Be sure to close all windows though!

-Remove all the contents from the cage; rinse and soak the cage in your shower or if you can’t fit the cage in the shower cabin you can use a garden hose.
+Remove all the contents of the cage; rinse and soak the cage in your shower or if you can’t fit the cage in the shower cabin you can use a garden hose.

-Soak one of the clean cloths in the 50-50 solution and rub it throughout the cage.
+Soak one of the clean clothes in the 50, 50 solution and rub it throughout the cage.
 Then let it sit for about 15 minutes.